 Powerlifting weight classes for female records

 The heaviest weight class for women is the 100kg category.
 Women compete against other women in the same weight class.
 Men and women compete against one another in different weight classes.
 Weightlifting competitions generally have three events: the snatch, clean and jerk, and the squat.
-Female powerlifters are required to weigh below 165lbs to compete in the open division.
-Female powerlifters are competing against other women, so the weight class system is not necessary.
+Female powerlifters must weigh below 165 lbs to compete in the open division.
+Female powerlifters compete against other women, so the weight class system is unnecessary.

-The only difference between a men’s competition and a women’s competition is the competition gear, otherwise their events are exactly the same.
-For example, all powerlifters must wear a special singlet (which does cover the midsection) that covers the knee caps and shoulders.
+The only difference between men’s and women’s competitions is the competition gear.
+Otherwise, their events are the same.
+For example, all powerlifters must wear a special singlet (which does cover the midsection) that covers the kneecaps and shoulders.
 Men also wear a belt to protect the lower back.
 With all these gear requirements, it’s only logical that you’ll need to know a thing or two about how to put them on.
 Here are the basic steps you need to take to get ready for powerlifting:

-Clean Your Body – this means a quick shower, cleaning your armpits, crotch and feet.
-If you have long hair, make sure it’s tied back in a clean ponytail.
+Clean Your Body – this means a quick shower and cleaning your armpits, crotch, and feet.
+If you have long hair, ensure it’s tied back in a clean ponytail.
 They’re not fancy people.

 Powerlifting weight classes for male records